Seattle's Julio Rodríguez tops pre-arbitration bonus pool at nearly $1.87 million

-NEW YORK (AP) — Seattle center fielder Julio Rodríguez will receive the largest amount in the $50 million pool for pre-arbitration players, earning $1,865,349.
+NEW YORK (AP) — Seattle center fielder Julio Rodríguez will receive the largest amount in the $50 million pool for pre-arbitration players, earning $1,865,349 to bring his two-year total to $3,416,199.

 Arizona outfielder Corbin Carroll is second at $1,812,337, followed by Baltimore catcher Adley Rutschman at $1,798,439, Atlanta right-hander Spencer Strider at $1,692,833 and Chicago Cubs left-hander Justin Steele at $1,673,331, according to figures compiled by Major League Baseball and the players’ association.

 Tampa Bay shortstop Wander Franco gets the 13th-highest bonus at $706,761.
 The 22-year-old did not play after Aug.
 12 and was on the restricted list from Aug.
-14 through the end of the season while Major League Baseball and authorities in the Dominican Republic investigated an alleged relationship with a minor.
+14 through the end of the season while MLB and authorities in the Dominican Republic investigated an alleged relationship with a minor.

+MLB and the union agreed to the annual pool in their March 2022 labor settlement in an effort to get more money to younger players.

-Showing the strength of its young core, Baltimore had seven players earn $7.3 million.
+Showing the strength of young cores, Baltimore had seven players earn $7.3 million and Seattle had six garner $4.1 million.

 Several of the eligible players have long-term contracts.
 Franco had a $2 million salary this season as part of a $182 million, 11-year deal, Rodríguez a $4 million salary in a $209.3 million, 12-year deal, and Carroll a $1 million salary in a $111 million, eight-year agreement.